Who: Kids (ages 12 – 15) interested in improving athletic performance, specifically strength, speed and mobility

 When: We run 12-week sessions for Fall, Winter, Spring and Summer.

 What: Before we describe the program, it’s important to note that we follow famed youth training coach, Mike Bolye’s, youth development program and philosophy.
-Here’s what he says AND we believe (FitWit General Manager, Josh Guerrieri, also gave an interview on the same topics that you can watch here):
+Here below is what he says AND we believe (FitWit General Manager, Josh Guerrieri, also gave an interview on the same topics that you can watch here):

 Dear Coaches and Parents,

 Youth sports do not look like they used to.
 The world of youth athletics has become unbelievably competitive.
 In fact, TIME Magazine recently reported that youth sports has become a $15.3 Billion industry.Over $4 Billion a year are spent on personalized training and coaching for young athletes in the United States alone.This shows the huge emphasis people have put on today’s youth athletes and their performance in their sports.Youth sports have changed from being a fun pastime to an ultra-competitive enterprise.
 Well-intentioned parents and coaches shift their focus to wins and trophies at the expense of fun and development.